California’s No-Fault Divorce Law

 Effect on Divorce Decree

-In the majority of cases, California’s court system won’t consider fault on the part of either spouse when determining the terms of the divorce.
-That includes issues like alimony, property division, child support and child custody.
-Additionally, California is a community property state, which means that all the property acquired during the marriage is equally divided among the two spouses regardless of how either acted during the marriage.
+In the majority of cases, California’s family court system won’t consider fault on the part of either spouse when determining the terms of the divorce.
+This includes but is not always the case and not limited to issues like spousal support (or alimony, child support and child custody.
+Additionally, California is a community property state, which means that property acquired during the marriage is typically divided equally among the two spouses.

 Exceptions to Fault Considerations

-In California, there are very limited situations in which the court will consider the wrongdoing on the part of a spouse when determining divorce terms.
-Lying or hiding assets during divorce proceedings can result in the court being strict and imposing sanctions on that person.
+In California, there are limited situations in which the court will consider the wrongdoing on the part of a spouse when determining issues in a divorce.
+Failing to disclose or hiding assets during divorce proceedings can result in the court imposing sanctions on that party.
 In other words, that party may be required to pay more to the other party.
 Custody decisions, however, are always made with the best interests of the child in mind.

 Divorce Process Overview

-For a person to file for divorce in the state of California, either they or their spouse are required to have lived in the state at least six months beforehand.
-Filing a divorce petition can be done at their county’s Superior Court.
-Paperwork must be filed against the other party.
-It takes a minimum of six months from the time the paperwork is served to finalize a divorce in Riverside, California.
+For a person to file for divorce in the state of California, the person or spouse is required to have lived in the state at least six months beforehand.
+The filing of a divorce petition can be done at their county’s Superior Court.
+The paperwork must be filed and served against the other party.
+It takes a minimum of six months from the time the paperwork is served to terminate marital status in the counties of Riverside and San Bernardino, California.

-The steps to accomplishing the finalization of your divorce can easily extend beyond six months without the help of an experienced Riverside divorce attorney, especially in the case of a contested divorce in which the spouses cannot agree to the terms.
-Contact Bratton, Razo & Lord for a free consultation.
+The steps to initiating and finalizing your divorce can extend beyond six months without the help of an experienced Riverside divorce attorney, especially in the case of a contested divorce in which the spouses cannot agree to the terms.
+Contact Bratton Razo & Lord for a free consultation.
 We will help you understand the next step to take for a successful divorce.